Proactive Memory for Ad-Hoc Recall over Streaming Dialogues

-\begin{itemize} \item We present the pilot study of ad-hoc memory recall in dialogue streams with \textbf{STEM-Bench}, the first benchmark to evaluate perception, reasoning, and global awareness under strict infinite-horizon constraints.

-\item We propose \textbf{ProStream}, a novel framework implementing proactive hierarchical memory for streaming dialogues.
-Leveraging adaptive spatiotemporal optimization to prioritize information with expected utility, it constructs a bounded knowledge topology for ad-hoc, reasoning-demanding recall in continuous streams. \item Extensive evaluations show ProStream outperforms state-of-the-art baselines in accuracy and efficiency by large margins.
-Crucially, it replaces the quadratic complexity of existing methods with much lower inference latency, enabling scalable real-time deployment. \end{itemize}
+In summary, our main contributions are as follows: 1) We present the pilot study of ad-hoc memory recall in dialogue streams with \textbf{STEM-Bench}, the first benchmark to evaluate perception, reasoning, and global awareness under strict infinite-horizon constraints.
+2) We propose \textbf{ProStream}\footnote{Code is available at https://anonymous.4open.science/r/ProStream-8827}, a novel framework implementing proactive hierarchical memory for streaming dialogues.
+Leveraging adaptive spatiotemporal optimization to prioritize information with expected utility, it constructs a bounded knowledge topology for ad-hoc, reasoning-demanding recall in continuous streams.
+3) Extensive evaluations show ProStream outperforms state-of-the-art baselines in accuracy and efficiency by large margins.
+Crucially, it replaces the quadratic complexity of existing methods with much lower inference latency, enabling scalable real-time deployment.